 There are no prerequisites for this course.
 This course satisfies both the Social Science area requirement and the Social Justice requirement.
 It also counts as an upper-level Psychology elective for majors and minors.

 For the duration of the program, students will be lodged in a hostel within easy access to the Program Center in Amsterdam.
-Breakfast is included at the hostel and students will also have access to kitchen facilities.
+Breakfast is included at the hostel.
 There will be both a welcome and farewell group meal.

 For the most part, students will be responsible for their own lunches and dinners.